Recently I posted this image over at Facebook:

 Unfortunately for him, Jobs died, Apple evolved, and his usefulness as a mascot came to an end.
 As for Kate?
 Best guess is that she’s an open source text editor in KDE in the linux operating system.
 It is possible that during his time of interfacing with Steve Jobs, some of Appleseed’s ideas may have insinuated them into Jobs’ consciousness to have an impact later.

-Yes, it was John Siltanen and Lee Clow (and a few others): John Siltanen chronicled the real genesis of the campaign’s text in an article at Forbes (caution: Forbes now makes you whitelist their site if you have AdBlock Plus installed, which I happen to think is a scummy move – but there it is.)
+Yes, it was Rob Siltanen and Lee Clow (and a few others): Rob Siltanen chronicled the real genesis of the campaign’s text in an article at Forbes (caution: Forbes now makes you whitelist their site if you have AdBlock Plus installed, which I happen to think is a scummy move – but there it is.)
 Siltanen and Lee Clow were employed by the TBWA/Chiat/Day advertising agency that were shooting to get Apple’s business for a new campaign.
 The whole article is a fascinating first-person look at how the campaign was designed, pitched, and won.

 Some of the original thoughts behind the text in question came from these quotes from “Dead Poet’s Society,” among others: